-The overhaul and retirement schedule shall be prepared as a table (refer to MIL-HDBK-1222 for example of standard information) and shall consist of the following entries:
+The overhaul and retirement schedule shall be prepared as a table and shall consist of the following entries:

 - a.
 Part name.
 The name of the part shall be listed.
-An asterisk () shall precede the part name if the part is an indentured subassembly. - b.
+An asterisk (\) shall precede the part name if the part is an indentured subassembly. - b.
 Part number.
 The official P/N of the part listed. - c.
 Overhaul interval hours.
 The maximum operating time allowed on the part before it is to be overhauled. - d.
 Overhaul interval notes.
 Any additional information required on the part's overhaul interval. - e.
 Retirement interval hours.
 Maximum operating time allowed on the part before it is removed and condemned. - f.
 Retirement interval notes.
 Any additional information required on the part's retirement interval.

 E.5.3.7 General maintenance work package <gen.maintwp>.
 This work package shall be prepared as directed by the acquiring activity.
-It shall contain a single common, general, or standard maintenance procedure (e.g., specific torque wrench usage, lockwire procedures, "O" ring seal installation, external power connections, etc.) applicable to other maintenance work packages contained within the TM that require this general maintenance procedure to complete the task.
+It shall contain common, general, or standard maintenance procedure(s) (e.g., specific torque wrench usage, lockwire procedures, "O" ring seal installation, external power connections, etc.) applicable to other maintenance work packages contained within the TM that require this general maintenance procedure to complete the task.
 Maintenance tasks listed in E.5.3.5.3 shall not be included.
 This WP may be referenced in other maintenance work packages.